jkrukoff/llists/README.md

 make check
 ```

-If a Unix environment is not availabe, tests can be run inside a docker
+If a Unix environment is not available, tests can be run inside a docker
 container via:

 ```